sumwale/ybox/README.md

 configuration files inside the container, then you will need to create a copy from the symlink first (but then it will lose the link from the host $HOME).

-This shell will act like a native Linux distribution environment for most purposes.
+A shell on a container will act like a native Linux distribution environment for most purposes.
 The one prominent missing thing is systemd which is not enabled deliberately since it requires highly elevated privileges.
 It is strongly recommended not to try and somehow enable systemd in the containers lest it will bypass most of the security provided by a container environment.
 Instead you should just start any daemons the normal way as required.
 You will also need